Ayomikunoguntola/SUPERSTORE-SALES-DATA-ANALYSIS/README.md

 ## Question 2
  What is the total profit generated across different regions?
 Like the first question, I selected the data range and then clicked on the insert tab on the ribbon.
-I then selected PivotTable this time; instead of clicking on a new worksheet, I selected an existing worksheet so that all my visuals were on one worksheet.To get the total profit generated across different regions, I dragged the region to the row section of the pivot table and the profit to the values section of the pivit table which produce the table below:
+I then selected PivotTable this time; instead of clicking on a new worksheet, I selected an existing worksheet so that all my visuals were on one worksheet.
+To get the total profit generated across different regions, I dragged the region to the row section of the pivot table and the profit to the values section of the pivot table, which produced the table below:
 ![](Question2_Analysis.jpg)
-For the purpose of my diagram, I foemated the profit section in a decending order by clicking on the filter button ( beside the region), clicked on decending and then sort by sum of profit.
-To further analyse this table, I turned this table into a chart by clicking on the table and selecting PivotTableAnalyze on the ribbon, and then I clicked the pivot chart, which produced the column chart below.
+For my diagram, I formatted the profit section in descending order by clicking on the filter button ( beside the region), clicking on descending and then sorting by the sum of profit.
+To further analyze this table, I turned the table into a chart by clicking on the table and selecting PivotTableAnalyze on the ribbon, and then I clicked the pivot chart, which produced the column chart below.
 The column chart is idle for this analysis because it shows the decreasing order region by region
 ![](Question2_Visuals.jpg)

  ## Question 3
  What is the number of sales made across different regions?
+ In this case, I dragged the sales value to the values section and kept the region in the column section.
+From that, I got this table.
   ![](Question3_Analysis.jpg)